-Customers located in the United States accounted for 58% and 60% of total revenue for the three months ended April 30, 2020 and 2019, respectively.
-Customers located in the United Kingdom accounted for 9% and 10% of total revenue for the three months ended April 30, 2020 and 2019, respectively.
+Customers located in the United States accounted for 57% of total revenue for both the three and nine months ended October 31, 2020, and 61% and 60% of total revenue for the three and nine months ended October 31, 2019, respectively.
+Customers located in the United Kingdom accounted for 10% of total revenue for both the three and nine months ended October 31, 2020, and 9% and 10% for the three and nine months ended October 31, 2019, respectively.
 No other country accounted for 10% or more of revenue for the periods presented.